shcorya/swarm.yachts/stacks/redisraft/index.md

 # RedisRaft
 Redis is an in-memory storage for various data types.
 It includes support for sets, lists, simple key-value pairs, and hash maps.
 RedisRaft is an extension to redis that provides a strong-consistency deployment option.

+Like with all raft clusters, an odd number of nodes should be deployed.
+Three to seven is recommended.
+A greater number of nodes increases the number of failures that the system can tolerate at the expense of speed.

 ## Before Deployment
 Label the nodes that will store RedisRaft data (change `com.example` to the reverse DNS notation of the user's domain.)
 This label will be used in the compose file to deploy the stack to select nodes.
 ```bash
 export REDISRAFT_LABEL="com.example.redisraft"
 ```

-Select which nodes will run RedisRaft
+Select which nodes will run RedisRaft.
 ```bash
 export REDISRAFT_NODES=(worker-01 worker-02 worker-03)
 ```